EONRaider/violent-python3/README.md

   mandatory for the execution of scripts but were treated as optional in the original code are now implemented as positional.
 A *usage* prompt is now
     available for all scripts that use `argparse` by supplying a -h argument to the CLI.
+Leaving the responsibilities of both boundary and controller object to the CLI parser is definitely not the best choice in terms of software architecture, but was left as-is due to the necessity of conformity to the original coder's intent.
 - All occurrences of `PEP 8: E722 do not use bare except` violations have been refactored with more specific exception clauses.
-- The author has a habit of opening files and leaving them in this state instead of calling the `close()` method on the open file object.
-For this reason all instances of file manipulation have been refactored by using context managers.
+- The author has a habit of opening files/databases and leaving them in this state instead of calling the `close()` method on the open file/database objects.
+For this reason all instances of file and database manipulation have been refactored by using context managers.
 - Though completely inadequate from the perspective of best-practices, the use of global variables was left untouched in preference to producing heavy deviations from the original